ibm-cloud-docs/monitoring/access_key.md

 ## Resetting the access key
-{: #reset}
+{: #access_key_reset}

 If the access key is compromised or you have a policy to renew it after a number of days, you can generate a new key and delete the old one.

 To renew the access key for an IBM Cloud Monitoring with Sysdig instance, complete the following steps:

 1. Launch the IBM Cloud Monitoring with Sysdig web UI.
-For more information, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).
+For more information, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-launch#launch).

 2. From the *Selector* button in the navigation bar, choose **Settings**.